-This policy applies across all YMCA DLG services.
-Any client or stakeholder can make a complaint.
-Employees, however, should follow the process outlined in the organisation's Grievance Policy.
+This policy applies across all our services.
+Any child, young person or other stakeholder can make a complaint.
+Staff, however, must follow the process outlined in the organisation's Grievance Policy.
 Whistleblowing is a separate matter and is addressed in the Whistleblowing policy.